 Pregnant women should avoid using licorice as a supplement or consuming large amounts of licorice as food, as some research suggests it could increase the risk of preterm labor.

-For further information on dengue fever visit this link.
+For further information on dengue fever visit this link on Wikipedia.